wetryingtodorock/getblock-docs/en/rpc-service/op/json-rpc/optimism_eth_blockNumber.md

 ---
-title: optimism:eth_blockNumber \[POST\]
+title: optimism:eth_blockNumber - Optimism
-description: Returns the number of most recent block.
+description: Example code for the optimism:eth_blockNumber json-rpc method. Сomplete guide on how to use optimism:eth_blockNumber json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters